Alwyn Court: Cooperative conversion

 By the early 21st century, the Alwyn Court had regained a status as a luxury apartment building.
 It had become part of Billionaires' Row, an area with several residential skyscrapers marketed for the ultra-wealthy.
 In 2013, during the construction of the neighboring One57 on Billionaires' Row, the Alwyn Court was forcibly evacuated because One57's builders were replacing a damaged crane.
 The Alwyn Court's cooperative board attempted to block the forced evacuation, but the crane was eventually hoisted after the board signed an agreement with One57's developer, Extell Development Company.
 Another renovation was undertaken starting in 2019.

 Notable residents

 Upon the Alwyn Court's opening in late 1909, its first tenants included United Cigar Stores president Jacob Wertheim, as well as Steinway & Sons president Frederick Steinway.
 Philip Roosevelt, John Godfrey Saxe, and Nicholas Schenck also moved to the building during the early 20th century.
 The building also served as the home of Maurice Wertheim, who lived in the building's 34-room unit.
 Humorist Fred Allen lived in the building with wife Portland Hoffa.
-Later in the 20th century, residents included actor Darren McGavin, actor Rita Gam, and lawyer Louis Nizer.
-Actors Natasha Richardson and Liam Neeson, as well as Joan Didion and John Gregory Dunne, also lived at the building.
-In the early 21st century, the Alwyn Court was home to residents including actress Jessica Hecht and her director husband Adam Bernstein, as well as actor Richard Thomas.
+Later in the 20th century, residents included actor Darren McGavin, actor Rita Gam, lawyer Louis Nizer, and actor Natasha Richardson.
+In the early 21st century, the Alwyn Court was home to residents including actress Jessica Hecht and her director husband Adam Bernstein, designer Amy Lau, and actor Richard Thomas.